Study Abroad Program Overview

-Study abroad in Ghana begins with a required UC course introducing Ghanaian Society and Culture that examines Ghanaian history, culture, governance, family and society, gender issues, and development challenges.
+Study abroad in Ghana begins with a required UC Ghanaian Society and Culture course that examines Ghanaian history, culture, governance, family and society, gender issues, and development challenges.

 Some UG courses may not be open exchange students (UCEAP).
 The College of Health Sciences and the School of Public Health are usually restricted; however, past UCEAP students have been allowed to take classes after meeting with the instructors.
 Classes in the health sciences may also be available in the departments of nursing or nutrition.

 Use the following resources to learn more:

-You are required to take a full time course of study while abroad; 24 quarter/16 semester UC units per term are required, approximately six courses.
+You are required to take a full time course of study while abroad; 24 quarter/16 semester UC units per term minimum required, approximately six courses.
 Most courses are 4 quarter/2.7 semester UC units.

 Research and Independent Study

 Community service and volunteer positions, which may be developed into a special study project, are available at many local nongovernmental organizations (NGOs) and school libraries; the University Hospital; the National Theatre; the Family and Development Programme; the United Nations Education, Scientific, and Cultural Organization (UNESCO); and the World Health Organization (WHO).

 Preparation for these activities is required as part of your Pre-Departure Checklist.
 Final arrangements are made at the Study Center after arrival.